deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Nobody did.
 Adam flipped the card over, double-checked its content, and nodded to himself, mentally preparing.

-The officer smiled, "In that case, we'll be going in alphabetical order…Arés, Adam."
+The officer smiled, "In that case, we'll be going in alphabetical order...Arés, Adam."

 Adam stepped forward.